Alvaro-Maldo/EDA/README.md

 <sub> Films launching in Netflix </sub>

-The have a different schema, mantaining the 2-3 months of periodicity, and even extending, but, what is more interesting is that I could address an outlier to a market situation, the instauration of Disney+ platform, it can be understood this situation as a "response" Netflix has made to this event to protect their users.
+It has a different scheme, mantaining the 2-3 months of periodicity, and even more, but, what is more interesting is that I could identify an outlier to a market situation: the creation of Disney+ platform, this situation can be understood as a "response" Netflix has made to this event to protect their users.

-When we analyse the content all companies launched, it can be seen more clearly if there is any trend they may follow when one of the competitors try to upload "an unsual amount of content".
+When we analyse the content all companies have launched, it can be seen more clearly if there is any trend they may follow when one of the competitors tries to upload "an unsual amount of content".

 ![hi](https://raw.githubusercontent.com/NotCorrectlyDonated/Netflix_Exploratory_Analysis/main/data/Charts/Analysis%20market.PNG)
 <sub> Market content launching</sub>

-There are situations where there is one platflorm trying to "disrupt" by launching a lot of content compared to their competitors and how they, on the consequtive period, adapted and make a response, so it is clear they have not just internal decisions but they are also aware of the market when deciding how many content is needed to be launched.
+There are situations where one platflorm tries to "disrupt" by launching a lot of content and how they, in the consecutive period, adapted and made a response.
+It is clear they have not just internal decisions but they are also aware of the market when deciding how much content is needed to be launched.